Jaguar I-Pace review: interior, dashboard & infotainment

 The I-Pace's interior is smart and modern, but there are more intuitive infotainment systems

-The I-Pace’s interior looks as slick and modern as the exterior.
-Despite the battery cells under the floor, the driving position is excellent; lots of adjustment in the seat and steering wheel mean you can make it feel more like an F-Type behind the wheel, with the wheel up high and close to your chest.
+The I-Pace’s interior looks as slick and modern as the exterior does.
+Despite the battery cells under the floor, the driving position is excellent; lots of adjustment in the seat and steering wheel mean you can make it feel more like an F-Type to sit in, with the wheel up high and close to your chest.

 In fact, the stubby bonnet is joined by a vast expanse of dashboard inside to give the I-Pace the feel of a long-nosed classic Jaguar.
 The interior is also wonderfully airy; a huge panoramic glass roof, thin A-pillars and large windows create a real sense of space inside.
-All three core trim levels come with plenty of standard equipment and the infotainment system, while not as easy to use as the best rivals', looks great and does everything you want it to when you’ve got used to it.
+All trim levels come with plenty of equipment and the infotainment system, while not as easy to use as the best rivals', looks great and does everything you want.

 Jaguar I-Pace dashboard